wf5w/DNDutils/README.md

 ## making aliases to help you along the way

-I am currently playing a druid of level 2, so after installing these dndutils on my system, and putting them in my PATH:
+I am currently playing a druid of level 4, (spells level 2), so after installing these dndutils on my system, and putting them in my PATH:

 I created the following aliases, which I use, you can do similar: